Self-employed to entrepreneur

 - If so, should you seek an equity partner or borrow money?

-If you feel you’ve developed the business as far as it can go want to, you can choose to take the next step, to entrepreneur.
-It might be time to leverage your capital to invest in a new one.
+If you feel you’ve developed the business as far as it can go, you can choose to take the next step, to entrepreneur.
+It might be time to leverage your capital to invest in something new.

 As this advice has been prepared without considering your objectives, financial situation or needs, you should, before acting on the advice, consider its appropriateness to your circumstances.
 View our Financial Services Guide (PDF 59kb).